José Suárez (baseball, born 1998): Los Angeles Angels

 Suárez made his first major league appearance of the 2021 season on May 10 against the Houston Astros.
 He pitched four innings, allowing one run.
 He was the starting pitcher in the 2021 MLB Little League Classic.
 In four innings, Suárez gave up three runs and struck out four in the 3-0 loss to the Cleveland Indians.
 On September 4, 2021, against the Texas Rangers, Suárez pitched his first complete game, allowing one run and striking out eight batters.
+In 23 games (14 starts), he logged an 8–8 record and 3.75 ERA with 85 strikeouts in 98 1/3 innings pitched.